Fourth Founding Project

 - Invest in civic educators and civic education for all ages and in all communities through curricula, ongoing program evaluations, professional development for teachers, and a federal award program that recognizes civic learning achievements.
 These measures should encompass lifelong (K–12 and adult) civic learning experiences with the full community in mind.

-We will develop, propose, and implement reform-focused projects, such as student fellowships/internships, conferences, teach-ins and dialogues.
+Building from lessons learned through the deliberative democracy practicum, Fourth Founding Project partners will develop, propose, and implement reform-focused projects, such as student fellowships/internships, conferences, teach-ins and dialogues.
 These will be led by students and staff, for students and staff across institutions.